GLIMS-RGI/rgi7_scripts/README.md

 RGI7 is the next version of the Randolph Glacier Inventory.
 RGI7 intends to be the reference inventory for all of the world's glaciers outside of the two ice sheets.
 All glacier outlines should be mapped as close as possible to the the year 2000.

-Unlike previous versions of the RGI, RGI7 will be a full subset of the GLIMS database.
+Unlike previous versions of the RGI, RGI7 will be a pure subset of the GLIMS database.
 This repository contains the scripts that generate RGI7 out of GLIMS.

 This is a work in progress!
 Contributions and feedback welcome.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for tips and instructions about how to help in this process.